bdpiccolo/FSU-Microbial-Data-Analysis/docs/02-Rintro.md

 ### Reshaping data

-_This can be considered a more intermediate to advanced topic._
+<p class="alert alert-info">This can be considered a more intermediate to advanced topic.</p>

 Well, I told myself that I was not going to introduce functions from the __tidyverse__, but the reshaping functions are SO VERY convenient for high-throughput data analysis.
 Before we get into these functions, let me introduce you to the `t` (transpose) function first.